sap218/jabberwocky/README.md

 # jabberwocky

 Tool for ontologies.
-Since we all know ontologies are 'nonsense'.
+Since we all know ontologies are "nonsense".

 The poem "Jabberwocky" written by Lewis Carrol is described as a "nonsense" poem.

+**Please excuse the lack of content**